Borderline Personality Disorder: Symptoms, Causes, Types and Treatment

 ·

 Psychotherapy: Psychotherapy, also known as talk therapy or counseling, is the mainstay of treatment for BPD.
 Psychotherapy involves meeting with a therapist regularly to discuss the person’s thoughts, feelings, behaviors, and relationships, and to learn new skills and strategies to cope with the challenges of BPD.
-There are different types of psychotherapy that have been shown to be effective for BPD, such as:
+Different types of psychotherapy are effective for BPD, such as:

 • Dialectical behavior therapy (DBT): DBT is a form of cognitive-behavioral therapy (CBT) that focuses on teaching the person how to regulate their emotions, tolerate distress, improve their interpersonal skills, and live more mindfully.
 DBT consists of four components: individual therapy, group skills training, phone coaching, and therapist consultation.
 DBT is one of the most researched and validated treatments for BPD.